Dispute over rules erupts on impeachment’s first full day

 The call sparked a whistleblower’s complaint that led to an investigation culminating in a House vote to impeach Trump on a charge of abuse of power for pushing Ukraine to investigate Democratic rival Joe Biden while withholding military aid from Ukraine.
 The House also voted to impeach Trump on a charge of obstruction of Congress.

 Senate Democratic leader Chuck Schumer of New York offered the first amendment to the rules — a proposal to issue a subpoena to the White House for “all documents, communications and other records” relating to the Ukraine matter.
-In a likely prelude to other Democratic requests, Republicans promptly rejected Schumer’s amendment on a 53-47, party-line vote.
+In a prelude to other Democratic requests, Republicans promptly rejected Schumer’s amendment on a 53-47, party-line vote.
+Republicans defeated a series of other Democratic motions on identical party-line votes as senators debated late into the night.

 CHARGES OF COVER-UP